 When selecting a podcast hosting platform, storage, and bandwidth capabilities are not the shiniest feature but one of the most important to look into.

 This feature will impact so many aspects of your show – everything from how many episodes you can release weekly / monthly, how many old episodes your audience can access to how many people can download an episode at any given time.

+The storage capacity provided by a podcast hosting platform determines the quantity and size of files you can host.
 Remember, as your audience grows, so will your bandwidth needs, so you must pick a hosting platform that can grow alongside you.
 Depending on the hosting platform, pricing may be based on the number of listeners you have or storage that you need, and other prices based on the number of shows you’re hosting, it’s up to you to decide which fits your budget best!

 When it comes to websites, we’ve seen brands do both options - integrating the podcast with an existing website such as Indigo’s Well Said podcast, or creating a new website specifically for the podcast such as creative agency, PB&J’s podcast website Commerce Chefs.

 3. Podcast Analytics and Reporting

 Any brand understands the importance of data, especially the marketing team.
 When investing in a podcast hosting platform, analyzing the type of podcast analytics that you’ll be gathering from it is key.

 Even if you're not a “numbers guy,” having a basic understanding of your podcast's analytics provides you with key insights about your show which you can then use to better reach listeners and create content they want to hear.
 They give you valuable info on how to maximize results while minimizing wasted time, energy, and budget.